Dirndl

-A dirndl ([ˈdɪʁndl̩]) is a feminine dress which originated in German-speaking areas of the Alps.
-It is traditionally worn by women and girls in Bavaria (south-eastern Germany), Austria, Liechtenstein, Switzerland and Alpine regions of Italy.
-A dirndl consists of a close-fitting bodice featuring a low neckline, a blouse worn under the bodice, a wide high-waisted skirt and an apron.
+A dirndl ([ˈdɪʁndl̩]) is a dress which originated in German-speaking areas of the Alps.
+It is traditionally worn by women and girls in some Alpine regions of Austria, Germany, Italy, Liechtenstein and Switzerland.
+A modern dirndl consists of a close-fitting bodice with a low neckline, a blouse worn under the bodice, a wide high-waisted skirt and an apron.